- Is It Curable

 - Lifestyle factors such as lack of exercise or addictions such as smoking

-What role does mental health play in causing erectile dysfunction?
+What are the top mental health causes of erectile dysfunction?

 A problem in a person’s mental health is one of the most common contributing factors of erectile dysfunction.